Jamesthomase/QR/README.md

 Flask (or any preferred web framework)<br> </br>
 qrcode library (for QR code generation)<br> </br>
 (Optional) HTML/CSS for front-end styling<br> </br>
+Usage<br>
+Start the application:<br>
+Open your web browser and navigate to http://127.0.0.1:5000.
+Enter the URL you want to convert into a QR code and click "Generate".
+Download the generated QR code image.